websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/integrating-objects-with-third-party-services/using-google-sheets-with-objects/using-make-to-sync-object-data-with-google-sheets.md

    ![Click Create a new scenario.](./using-make-to-sync-object-data-with-google-sheets/images/13.png)

-1. Click the *Add* button, select the *Google Sheets* module, and choose the *Watch rows* trigger. <!--This sets the module to watch for new rows in a Sheet.-->
+1. Click the *Add* button, select the *Google Sheets* module, and choose the *Watch rows* trigger.

+   This sets the module to watch for new rows in a Sheet.

    ![Select Google Sheets.](./using-make-to-sync-object-data-with-google-sheets/images/14.png)